Freedom (1982 film): Plot

 Ron is an Adelaide man in his early 20s struggling to find work after he is laid off from his machinist apprenticeship.
 Though his crass manner has been a hindrance, Ron blames others for blocking his dreams.
-He fantasises about driving a coastal road in a Porsche 911 with a girl in the passenger seat, following a black sedan driving erratically before driving into a ravine.
+He fantasises about driving a coastal road in a Porsche 911 with a woman in the passenger seat, following a black sedan driving erratically before driving into a ravine.
 Ron can sweet-talk his way into favourable situations, including joyriding in a Triumph Stag under the pretence of a test-drive.

 Ron sees the Porsche from his dreams near his house.
 The driver is an old school friend, Annie.
 The two agree to meet later in the city, but when Ron overhears Annie on the phone implying she will seduce him to spite her lover, Ron steals the Porsche and leaves Adelaide.

 Ron meets Sally at a service station.
 She asks if Ron can take her to Sedan, South Australia.
 She plans to retrieve her son who is in foster care there.
 Sally tries to snatch her son, but Ron aborts the plan when he hears police arriving, and he and Sally escape.

 Ron accidentally runs down a policeman while escaping, and regrets his escapades.
 The following morning, Ron leaves a sleeping Sally and draws the police away from a nearby roadblock, but damages the Porsche's engine in the process.
 He finds himself on the same coast road from his dreams, even finding the black sedan wrecked at the bottom of the ravine.
 Noticing the incoming police, Ron pushes the Porsche into the ravine and escapes by hitchhiking back to retrieve Sally.